 Besides being toxic to cells, acidic blood also increases your risk of cancer, because it decreases oxygen and nutrient levels in your body; therefore, it can starve your cells of essential nutrients.
 Studies have shown that people with acidosis have higher risk of heart disease, cancer, osteoporosis, diabetes, arthritis and are more susceptible to diseases.

 The human body works similar to an alkaline battery; thus, when its blood pH is too acidic, it does not function properly.
 As a result, the body’s energy decreases, cells cannot communicate properly, fungus and bacteria starts to grow out of control, and the body’s natural healing and defense system break down.
 The normal pH of human blood is slightly higher than 7.0.
 To be more specific, most experts agree that the normal pH of blood is between 7.35-7.45.
-If your normal blood pH is near or lower than 7.0, it is considered acidic or low blood pH.
+If your normal blood pH is lower than 7.3, it is considered acidic.

 How to test blood pH level